NickAlvarez20/AdDesign/README.md

-# AdDesign
+# Khan Academy-AdDesign Project
-Ad design using Javascript and JSProcessing
+Design an animated Ad using Javascript and JSProcessing